ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 size <- getSize(fish.data[myfish], "length")
 ````

-Drop tips from the phylogeny for unmatched species.
+Drop missing data, and then drop tips from the phylogeny for which data was not available:

 ``` {r   }
 data <- na.omit(data.frame(size,depths))